 - Your paternity is proven after you die

 A legally adopted child receives the same size share of his or her parent’s intestate estate as any biological children the couple might have.
-Children of the decedent conceived before, but born following, his or her death are also considered full-fledged children under the law.
+Children of the decedent conceived before, but born following, his or her death is also considered full-fledged children under the law.

 Grandchildren hold a prime position in Ohio’s inheritance laws.
 However, they become valid heirs if, and only if, their parent (the decedent’s child) has already died.